Shrikex0r/waitr-coding-challenge/tests/README.md

 I'll lay out test cases below by path, with scenarios and expected results clearly defined.
 Test cases will all reference the static seed data defined in this project's db/schema.sql file.

+Except where specifically called out, each of these test cases has been validated manually with curl.

 ## /drivers/{driverId} (GET)
 1. Happy path.
 User queries for existing driver id 3 (/drivers/3) and gets a 200 OK with the record for driver No. 3: Niki Lauda.